 My nails tend to grow pretty fast because I eat vegetables on a regular basis.
 I didn't notice any change in how quickly nails grew.
-As for skin, if Niagen helped, I didn't notice it.
+As for the skin, if Niagen helped, I didn't notice it.
 I'm just as cute now as I was before 🙂

-For more on hair, skin and nails, see these reviews:
+For more on hair, skin, and nails, see these reviews:

 Niagen And Aches/Pains

 While I don't really have many aches and pains, one thing I do experience are some aches in my feet when I get up in the morning.
 It's not debilitating and goes away after about 5 seconds.
 I attribute this to a little osteoarthritis, in the feet, probably due to the running I did when I was younger.

 Let me be clear, this aching is mild and 99% of the time there is no pain.
 I bring this up because I was curious if Tru Niagen would reduce this very mild achy feeling.
 I've seen testimonials from people saying this supplement reduced pain.